SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      Only SI-units (including prefix) SHOULD be used for SECoP units preferrably.

 -  visibility
-     the visibility of the accessible. values and meaning as for module-visibility above.
+     optional, the visibility of the accessible. values and meaning as for module-visibility above.
      *remark: this 'inherits' from the module property. i.e. if it is not specified, the value of the module-property (if given) should be used instead*